 How to buy shoes online?
-It’s simple, right?
-Find a pair you like, click order, and you’re good to go.
+It's simple, right?
+Find a pair of shoes you like, click order, and you're good to go.
 Well, not exactly.
 Shoes are one of the rare items where shopping online can be a bit harder than going in person, until you learn a few tips and tricks.
 On the other hand, once you get the hang of it, you get all the standard benefits of online shopping.

 How to Measure Shoe Size at Home?

-The biggest hang-up when buying shoes online is finding a good fit.
-Let’s say you are normally a size 9, so, logically, the next pair you buy should also be a size 9, correct?
+The biggest hang-up when you shop for shoes online is finding a good fit.
+Let's say you are normally a size 9, so, logically, the next pair you buy should also be a size 9, correct?
 Not always.
 Unfortunately, there is no universal shoe size standard, so it will depend on the manufacturer.
 There are a few different standards they use, so the actual size can vary a bit.

 Your Shoe Size Can Change Over Time

 Before we get to measuring your feet and explaining how to find the corresponding shoe size, you should know that your feet can change in size over time.
-This can be due to weight gain or weight loss, injuries, pregnancy, and a whole host of other factors.
-If you’ve been on your feet the whole day, they will swell up and can even change a bit by the time you get home.
+This can be due to weight gain or loss, injuries, pregnancy, and a host of other factors.
+If you've been on your feet the whole day, they will swell up and can even change a bit by the time you get home.

 So, if your feet are already borderline between sizes, it can seem like you've changed sizes from morning to evening.
 All of this means that if you were a certain size, you should still measure your feet to see if anything has changed before you order shoes online.

 When measuring your feet, you should take two measurements: the length and the width.
 How the shoes fit on the top of your foot is also important for comfort, but that's not something you need to consider when measuring, as a shoe that's the proper length and width will also be comfortable on the top of your foot.